PedroOrona/pedroorona.github.io/README.md

-## Welcome to my Portifolio
+## Welcome to my Data Science Portifolio

-You can use the [editor on GitHub](https://github.com/PedroOrona/pedroorona.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This portfolio is a compilation of notebooks which I created for exploration of machine learning algorithms, also for data analysis.

-### Markdown
+### Classification problems

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for